AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/getting-started.md

 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/home.html#aem-moving-to-aem-guide" text="Moving to AEM as a Cloud Service"
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/sites-cloud-changes.html" text="Notable Changes to AEM Sites as a Cloud Service" -->

-Cloud Acceleration Manager is a cloud-based application designed to guide your IT teams throughout the transition journey starting from planning to going live on Cloud Service.
+In addition to the steps outlined in this journey, Adobe provides Cloud Acceleration Manager, a cloud-based application designed to guide your IT teams throughout the transition journey starting from planning to going live on Cloud Service.
 Set up your teams for a successful migration with Adobe-recommended best practices, tips, documentation, and tools to help at every phase of the journey to AEM as Cloud Service.

-Refer to [Getting Started with Cloud Acceleration Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/getting-started-cam.html?lang=en) or watch a [video introduction to Cloud Acceleration Manager](https://experienceleague.adobe.com/?launch=ExperienceManager-A-1-2021.1.migration&recommended=ExperienceManager-A-1-2021.1.migration&lang=en#dashboard/learning) to start your migration journey.
+You can consult the [Cloud Acceleration Manager documentation](/help/journey-migration/cloud-acceleration-manager/using-cam/getting-started-cam.md) or watch an [introduction video](https://experienceleague.adobe.com/?launch=ExperienceManager-A-1-2021.1.migration&recommended=ExperienceManager-A-1-2021.1.migration&lang=en#dashboard/learning) to start your migration journey.

 ## What's Next {#what-is-next}